WairimuMW/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 9-divide_and_rule: Prints the result of POWER divided by DIVIDE
 * 10-love_exponent_breath: Displays the result of BREATH to the power of LOVE
 * 4-global_variables: Lists environment variables
+* 5-local_variables: Lists all local and environment variables and functions